On two-variable guarded fragment logic with expressive local Presburger constraints: Introduction

 \section{Introduction}

-In this paper we consider the extension of two-variable guarded fragment logic with the so called {\em local Presburger quantifiers}, which we denote by $\gptwo$.
+In this paper we consider the extension of two-variable guarded fragment logic with the so-called {\em local Presburger quantifiers}, which we denote by $\gptwo$.
 These are quantifiers that can express local numerical properties such as ``the number of outgoing red edges plus twice the number of incoming green edges is at most three times the number of outgoing blue edges.''
-It was first considered in~\cite{BOPT21} and captures various description logics up to $\mathcal{ALCIH}b^{\textsf{self}}$~\cite{dl-textbook,dl-handbook03,gradel-dl}.
-Recently Bednarczyk, et. al.~\cite{BOPT21} showed that both satisfiability and finite satisfiability are in 3-$\nexp$ by reduction to the two-variable logic with counting quantifiers.
+It was first considered by Bednarczyk, et. al.~\cite{BOPT21} and trivially subsumes $\gctwo$ (two-variable guarded fragments with counting quantifiers), which captures various description logics with counting such as $\mathcal{ALCIHQ}$ and $\mathcal{ALCIH}b^{\textsf{self}}$~\cite{dl-textbook,dl-handbook03,gradel-dl}.
+Bednarczyk, et. al.~\cite{BOPT21} showed that both satisfiability and finite satisfiability problems are in 3-$\nexp$ by reduction to the two-variable logic with counting quantifiers.

-We show that the satisfiability of this logic is $\exp$-complete.
-The lower bound is already known for the standard two-variable guarded-fragment logic~\cite{Gradel99-guarded}.
-The contribution is the upper bound, which is established by a novel, yet simple deterministic exponential time algorithm.
-Intuitively, the algorithm starts by representing the input sentence as a graph whose vertices and edges represent the allowed types.
-It then successively eliminates the vertex/edge that contradicts the input sentence until there is no more vertex/edge to eliminate.
-The flavor is quite similar to the notion of type-elimination, first introduced by Pratt~\cite{Pratt79}.
+We show that the satisfiability problem for this logic is $\exp$-complete.
+The lower bound is already known for the standard two-variable guarded fragments~[Corollary~4.6]\cite{Gradel99-guarded}.
+Our contribution is the upper bound, which is established by a novel, yet simple deterministic exponential time algorithm which works similarly to the type elimination approach, first introduced by Pratt~\cite{Pratt79}.
+Intuitively, it starts by representing the input sentence as a graph whose vertices and edges represent the allowed types.
+It then successively eliminates the vertex or edge that contradicts the input sentence until there is no more vertex or edge to eliminate.